Best Colleges & Universities in Louisiana

 Retention Rate: 58%

 Salary After Attending: $28,100

 For a community college degree that emphasizes technical skills, look no further than Fletcher Technical Community College.
-With 1,968 students, this public college awards associate’s degrees to a wide spectrum of diverse students.
-Its open admissions policy ensures that as many students as possible are able to take advantage of course offerings.
+With 1,968 students, this public college teaches associate’s degree curriculum to a diverse body of students.
+Its open admissions policy ensures that as many students as possible can take advantage of course offerings.

-Pick from degree and certificate programs in 9 different fields.
+Degree and certificate programs in 9 different fields are made available by FTCC.
 Popular ones include transportation and materials moving, liberal arts, and business.
-Degrees are offered under five categories: arts and sciences, business, manufacturing and services, nursing and health, and petroleum.
-With a 17:1 student-faculty ratio, you’ll get the personalized attention you need to excel.
+FTCC offers degrees under five categories: arts and sciences, business, manufacturing and services, nursing and health, and petroleum.
+With a 17:1 student-faculty ratio, students get the personalized attention they need to excel.

-Plus, distance education is available, so you can study in a classroom or in the comfort of your own home.
-FTCC offers cross-enrollment and high school dual enrollment, allowing you to take classes at multiple institutions.
-Enjoy participating in 6 student organizations, including an honor society.
-With all of these features, it’s no wonder that FTCC was ranked 2nd on WalletHub’s “2018’s Best & Worst Community Colleges.”
+Plus, distance education is available so that students can study in a classroom or the comfort of their own home.
+FTCC offers cross-enrollment and high school dual enrollment, allowing students to take classes at multiple institutions.
+FTCC attendees can widen their scope of experience by participating in 6 student organizations, including an honor society.
+With such features, it’s no wonder that FTCC was ranked 2nd on WalletHub’s “2018’s Best & Worst Community Colleges.”

 17. Bossier Parish Community College

 Graduation Rate: 11%

 For those seeking a solid two-year education in the arts and sciences, Bossier Parish Community College may be the place.
 BPCC’s 8,464 students study on an urban campus, earning associate’s degrees from a reputable public college.
 Its open admissions policy ensures that a college education is attainable for a diverse range of students, while the 2:1 female-to-male ratio provides an environment that is conducive to studying for many.